squinkylabs/SquinkyVCV/docs/composites.md

 ```
 Follow the link to look at [FrequencyShifter](composites/FrequencyShifter.h)

+Create two constructors.
+One with no arguments for the tests to use, and the other with a `Module *` to use in the VCV plugin.

-Put all the Input, Output, Param, Led enums into the composite class, rather than the normal Widget class.
+Put all the Input, Output, Param, Light enums into the composite class, rather than the normal Widget class.

 To use this composite in a test, derive concrete class from TestComposite
 ```c++